rwang23/Technical-Book/stockTrading/TTMSqueeze.md

 * Click New -> Blank indicator script
 * Copy code and save
 * Click Indicators at top of the page -> My scripts -> choose your copy
+* Adjust your own parameters to fit your style
 * For futu users, please replace the functions with those supported by futu

 ##PineScript Code